Virat1745/Virat1745/README.md

-- 👋 Hi, I’m @Virat1745
+- 👋 Hi, I’m @Virat1745 I am here to make connections with anyone and everyone, ig the best way to learn is from other's experiences and journeys,
-- 👀 I’m interested in ...Space,Photography and then Coding
+- 👀 I’m interested in growing myself as a IT Technician and Developer and human as a whole
-- 🌱 I’m currently learning ...javaScript
+- 🌱 I’m currently learning Tech support so that I can land a job as a Help-Desk agent to begin my career in IT
-- 💞️ I’m looking to collaborate on ...Nothing yet.
+- 💞️ I’m looking to collaborate on anything related to IT
-- 📫